tdcosim/TDcoSim/docs/user_guide/user_guide_understanding_config.md

            * *VrmsRating (float):* Specifies the rated RMS voltage (L-G) of the DER in Volts.
 The tool automatically adds a transformer to connect the DER to the distribution system.
 Note that value specified here will override the rated voltage given in the DER config file.
            * *steadyStateInitialization (bool):* Specifies whether the states in PV-DER model is to be initialized with steady state values before simulation is started.
            * *pvderScale (float):* Specifies the scaling factor with which to multiply the DER power output from any given node.
 A higher value of *pvderScale* for similar *solarPenetration* will result in lower number of DER model instances.
            * *LVRT (dict):* Low voltage ride through settings.
-An arbitrary number of ride through settings may be defined based on voltage thresholds.
+Either a pre-defined configuration available in *config_der.json* may be provided or an arbitrary number of ride through settings may be defined based on voltage thresholds.
+               * *config_id (string):* Specifies the LVRT configuration available in the *config_der.json* that should be used.
                * *V_threshold (float):* Specifies the voltage threshold for low voltage anomaly in p.u.
                * *t_threshold (float):* Specifies the trip time threshold for low voltage anomaly in seconds.
                * *mode (string):* Specifies the DER operating behavior during ride through (options: 'momentary_cessation','mandatory_operation').